ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/labview_windows.md

 ### [Building the Library](#building-the-library)

-Note that if following procedure imports the DynamixelSDK c ver.
+Note that if following procedure imports the DYNAMIXEL SDK c ver.
 32bit library, the built library for LabVIEW only can be used by LabVIEW 32bit.
 Choose the platform target to either 32bit or 64bit, at first.

 Besides, when some error that are related with `.dll file version is higher than the LabVIEW's version` is appeared, the `.dll` file should be rebuilt in lower version Visual Studio.